 Body wise mind believes we can strive to live and thrive with trauma,disability, chronic pain, mental health, and a stoma.
 Life is more than being stuck in survival mode.

 Balancing self-compassion with life’s daily tasks and achieving desired goals while maintaining optimal health and wellbeing when life’s challenges present is no easy way but with support and strengthening skills and strategies you can embrace your valued life direction and improve your relationships.

-I invite others to share their stories and am open to any suggestions or ideas for discussion.
+I invite others to share their stories and suggest ideas for discussion.

-Please share your story, experiences in a safe place and learn more deeply about self care and self compassion.
 Be empowered, enfranchised and educated.
-Don’t let your stoma, pain or mental health hold you back from living the full and rich life you seek and deserve.
+Don’t let your doubts and insecurities hold you back from living the full and rich life you seek and deserve.